Canacompost-Systems-Inc/microcontroller/docs/api.md

 ### Request

 Every request must follow the format below.
-Note that the payload is expected to be 4 bytes.
-If a parameter is not used by the operation its bytes must still be filled in the request.
-For example a particular endpoint may not use `PAYLOAD` parameter.
-However the request sent must fill these bytes with any value; we call these bytes "Don't Cares" (DC).

 ```
 <STX><OPCODE><DID><PAYLOAD><ETX>
 ```

+Where:
 * `STX` and `ETX` are 1 byte control characters representing the start and end of transmission.
 * `OPCODE` is a 1 byte code that controls which operation to preform.
 * `DID` is the 1 byte device ID in which to preform the operation to.
-* `PAYLOAD` is the data passed by transmitter (variable size with minimum of 4 bytes).
+* `PAYLOAD` is 4 bytes representing some data (ex: float).

+Note that all parameters must be filled in, even if it is not used by an endpoint.
+This ensures that each request has the same number of total bytes.
+For example, a particular endpoint may not use `PAYLOAD` parameter.
+In this case the request sent must still fill these bytes with some value; we call these bytes "Don't Cares" (DC) since they do not effect the program flow.

 ### GET Response